 Line 5 is at the back's position, i.e. the opposite side of the heart and a place without passion.
 Line 6, the representative line of the upper trigram Dui (joy), rides on line 5.
 However its approach is like pleasing the inactive muscles of the back.
 Line 5 at the king’s position should remain neutral to all those around him, and impartially take care of people far (at the correlation position, line 2) and near (i.e. line 6) without preference.
 Although line 6 is friendly next to it and trying to please it, it turns its back on line 6.

-Commentary on the image: Xian (both telepathy and influence) (occur) to the muscles of the back, (signifying) the end of aspiration.
+Commentary on the image: Xian (both telepathy and influence) occur to the muscles of the back, signifying it is at the end of aspiration.

 Line 6 is at the end of the hexagram and line 5 turns its back to it, signifying the pleasing of line 6 is the last priority of line 5.